Wildsong/docker-ArcGISWebAppBuilder/README.md

 to sign in to do that.
 (A free ESRI developer account works.)
 Use your ESRI account to do the download first.

-## Download and unzip.
+## Download.

 Find the ZIP file at the ESRI site, look here
 [Web App Builder](https://developers.arcgis.com/web-appbuilder/)
 under "Getting Started" and download it.
-Unzip it in this folder.

-When done you should have a folder called "WebAppBuilderForArcGIS".
+The link is "Download the SDK".

+You don't need to unzip it, the Makefile will do that.
+If you are upgrading, remove the WebAppBuilderForArcGIS folder.

 ## Networking note

 I run my WebAppBuilder directly on the network (no proxy) at port 3344, the default.
 You might do it some other way.
+I don't expose it to the internet so I don't need to proxy it.

 ## Build image

-Use "make build".
-This builds the image "wabde-unsigned".
+1. Use "make".
+This will unzip the archive, and then build the image "wabde-unsigned".

-Use "make unsigned" to start the NodeJS server running on port 3344 in unconfigured mode.
+2. Use "make unsigned" to start the NodeJS server running on port 3344 in unconfigured mode.
 This starts a container running wabde-unsigned.
 You will need to obtain an App ID from Portal to connect WABDE with Portal.
 (Obtaining the id is covered below in a separate section.)